 - Oil interaction: Oil-packed varieties can create greasy results that conflict with mayonnaise-based dressings

-- Seasoning penetration: Water-packed tuna allows herbs, spices, and other flavors to distribute more evenly
+- Seasoning penetration: Water-packed tuna allows herbs and spices to distribute more evenly

-These characteristics work together to determine your tuna salad’s final texture and flavor.
-Water-packed, low-sodium varieties that have been gently processed typically provide the best foundation for mixing, giving you maximum control over the finished dish while preventing common issues like excessive greasiness or overly salty results.
+Water-packed, low-sodium varieties that have been gently processed typically provide the best foundation for mixing, giving you maximum control while preventing excessive greasiness or saltiness.

 How SmarTuna helps with sustainable tuna sourcing